The Witching Hour (1934 film): Plot

-While Jack Brookfield (John Halliday) runs a gambling gathering at nighttime in his Kentucky house, his daughter Nancy (Judith Allen) is frequently visited by and becomes engaged to young Northern architect Clay Thorne (Tom Brown).
-His mother (Olive Tell), an old friend of Brookfield's, arrives from Baltimore to save her son from the vice of gambling, but when Brookfield shows her her son and his daughter in the garden, she is delighted.
+While Jack Brookfield runs a gambling gathering at night in his Kentucky house, his daughter Nancy is frequently visited by and becomes engaged to young Northern architect Clay Thorne.
+His mother, an old friend of Brookfield's, arrives from Baltimore to save her son from the vice of gambling, but when Brookfield shows her her son and his daughter in the garden, she is delighted.
 Brookfield announces to the gentlemen that for that evening the gambling is over early, due to a feeling he has.

-After everybody has left, Brookfield's old friend (and customer) Lew Ellinger (Richard Carle) proposes to play poker.
-But Brookfield answers he is not a gambler.
-Ellinger deals the cards anyway.
-To his astonishment, Brookfield tells him exactly what he has in his hands.
-When it is repeated a second time, Brookfield tells him that he cannot tell what cards he has if Ellinger doesn't look at them.
-When this second time he tells again the card Ellinger has, Ellinger asks Brookfield how he does it.
-Brookfield does not know how he does it, but he does not gamble because of this gift, which saddens Ellinger.
+After everybody has left, Brookfield's old friend (and customer) Lew Ellinger proposes playing poker.
+Brookfield answers he is not a gambler, but Ellinger deals the cards anyway.
+To his astonishment, Brookfield tells him exactly what he has in his hand.
+When it is repeated a second time, Brookfield tells him that he cannot tell what cards he has if Ellinger does not look at them.
+When this second time he tells again the cards Ellinger has, Ellinger asks Brookfield how he does it.
+Brookfield does not know, but he does not gamble because of this gift, which saddens Ellinger.

-Meantime, the police chief (Frank Sheridan) gathers his men to raid Brookfield's house.
-When they arrive, however, they can find no trace of gambling activity.
+Meantime, the police chief gathers his men to raid Brookfield's house.
+When they arrive, but they can find no trace of gambling activity.

 After Nancy turns in for the night, Clay becomes terrified when he sees a cats-eye ring (collateral put up by Lew) on Brookfield's finger.
 This causes Brookfield to question Clay's manhood.